-The consequences of violating probation depend on what type of probation your child is on.
-If you are not sure what the different types of probation are, you may want to read this article first: “Juvenile Probation Options and Conditions.”
+The consequences of violating probation for a juvenile probationer depend on what type of probation your child is on.
+If you are not sure what the different types of probation are, you may want to research this first.
 You can also check the paperwork given to you by the court, which will explain.

 If your child is accused of a probation violation in Los Angeles County, it is important to contact a qualified juvenile defense attorney to discuss the case.

 Consequences of Violating “Non-Wardship” Probation

 If your child is on informal diversion (known as “654”), the court may extend the period of informal diversion until your child complies.
 But remember, informal diversion can only last for one year from the date of the offense.
 If the year has expired and your child still has not complied or if the court finds that the violation is serious, the case against your child will likely go forward.

 This means that the District Attorney will either want your child to admit or deny the charges against him and your child and you will need to decide whether or not to accept the settlement offer or take the case to trial.

 If your Child is on Deferred Entry of Judgment (“725” or “790”)